You will find below the Echosync documentation, in the form of frequently asked questions.

 By default, Echosync ignores files with the system attribute.
 It is possible to include these files by setting the IgnoreSystemFiles parameter to false

-in the AdvancedSettings.json configuration file, located in the Profiles subdirectory of the application.
+in the AdvancedSettings.json configuration file, located in the Profiles directory.

 Echosync relies on file modification dates to identify files that need to be updated.
 However, not all file systems have the same accuracy in time stamping and rounding beyond the second can occur when copying files.